shaneish/hop/README.md

 ### WHAT EVEN IS THIS ??

-**Tl;dr: a tool to quickly work with a filesystem via saved shortcuts and historical movements.
-Allows user to both jump to other locations or open files in other locations in an editor of your choice.**
+**Tl;dr: a tool to quickly work with you filesystem via saved shortcuts and historical movements.
+Allows user to both jump to other locations or open files in other locations in an editor of your choice with a single command.**

 I have a bash/zsh/nushell function named `short` that lets users jump to predefined directories easily.